Oink70/Bootstrap/README.md

 ## ToDo:
  - fix webname when a custom chain folder is used.
+ - Use notarization data for chain validity checking.
  - Add option to verify the last x blocks if reindex and resync is inactive and supply that info on the webpage.
  - make the sleep periods conditional, based on the wait reason.
  - Add info on webpage on *Genesis synchronized* or *Reindexed*.